HM Prison Low Newton: The prison today

 Low Newton is an all-female maximum security prison and young offender institution.
 It also holds a small number of juveniles and life sentenced prisoners.
 Low Newton serves the courts in the catchment area from the Scottish Borders to North Yorkshire across to North Cumbria.

 Low Newton is also home to the 'Primrose Project', designed to treat women with 'Dangerous and Severe Personality Disorders', the only women's prison in the United Kingdom with such a unit.

 Notable inmates

-Notable people to have been incarcerated at the prison include:
+Notable people to have been held in the prison include: